Laser and packaging: the main applications

 - Secondly, it has an aesthetic function.
 Packaging must convince the consumer to choose a specific product on a supermarket shelf.
 In a world increasingly rich in consumer goods, packaging can sometimes be a product’s only distinctive factor

 - Thirdly, it has an informative function.
-Important information such as ingredients, expiry date, production lot or barcode must be visible on the product.
+Important informations such as ingredients, expiry date, production lot or barcode must be visible on the product

 - Last, but not least, it has a practical function.
 Packaging must make the product easy to handle and use.
 Thanks to laser cutting, packaging can be designed in such a way as to facilitate the use of the product itself.
 Easy to open packaging such as food bags or easy cutting ones such as yoghurt pots are two examples of this type of packaging.